 Deaf and Disability in Holland

 There was a lot I wanted to see and experience with regard to disability and deaf community in Holland.
 There’s this Deaf Club in Amsterdam I wanted to go to, this blind museum in Nijmegen, there are deaf boat tours in Amsterdam and other cool stuff.
 But it’ll have to wait until a little later.

 The Dark Underbelly for Disability Access in Holland: Eugenics and Euthanasia

-People have pointed out to me that with the advent of legal euthanasia in Holland, people with disabilities have been encouraged to die.
+advent of legal euthanasia in Holland, people with disabilities have been encouraged to die.
 The book, Do You Call This a Life? explores this in greater detail.

 I haven’t read the book, so I can’t tell you more about it – I’m just linking it here in case you’d like to delve deeper into understanding this.